spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Voice Activity Detection

 The second component we are adding to the pipeline is the [VoiceActivityDetector](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/vad/webrtc.py#L18).
-This module hears a single frame of audio to determine if speech is present.
+This module analyzes a single frame of audio to determine if speech is present.
 This will be the component that allows audio to flow through the rest of the pipeline.
-For simplicity, we will use the default settings which are configured to allow easy setup of the pipeline.
+For simplicity, we will use the the default voice activity detection settings.
 The voice activity component can be initialized with the following:

 ```python
 from spokestack.vad.webrtc import VoiceActivityDetector